melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 *California Cooperative Oceanic Fisheries Investigations*

-The \Gls{calcofi} surveys began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data on station and underway.
+The CalCOFI surveys began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data on station and underway.
 Ichthyoplankon sampling with a paired bongo started in 1978.
 Data on larval abundance from the CalCOFI Ichthyoplankton survey have been used in